jax-ml/jax/docs/new_docs/201/shard-map.md

 #### Example 1: `all-gather` on one side

-Consider performing a matrix multiplication where we shard the left-hand side argument (can think: parameters) on its leading (non-contracting) dimension:
+Consider performing a matrix multiplication where we shard the left-hand side argument (think: parameters) on its leading (non-contracting) dimension:

 ```{code-cell}
 lhs_spec = jax.P('i', None)
 lhs = device_put(jax.random.normal(jax.random.key(0), (8, 8)), lhs_spec)
 ```

-And we shard the right-hand side argument (can think: activations) on its contracting dimension, with a similar sharding for the output:
+And we shard the right-hand side argument (think: activations) on its contracting dimension, with a similar sharding for the output:

 ```{code-cell}